Marormur/Website/docs/TYPESCRIPT_GUIDELINES.md

 ### Runtime Errors

-**"exports is not defined"**
+**"exports is not defined" (Historical)**

-This was fixed with `scripts/fix-ts-exports.js` post-build processor.
+This issue was resolved by migrating to the esbuild bundle (October 2025).
+The legacy `scripts/fix-ts-exports.js` post-processor has been removed as it's no longer needed.

-If you see this error:
+If you encounter module loading issues:

-1. Check `package.json` has `"build:ts:fix-exports"` script
-2. Verify `fix-ts-exports.js` runs after TypeScript compilation
-3. Check compiled `.js` files don't contain `Object.defineProperty(exports, ...)`
+1. Verify bundle is enabled: `window.USE_BUNDLE` should be `true`
+2. Check bundle builds successfully: `npm run build:bundle`
+3. Force bundle mode in browser: `?bundle=1` or `localStorage.setItem('USE_BUNDLE', '1')`
+4. Fallback to scripts mode if needed: `?bundle=0`

 ### ESLint Warnings